sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 .. [#]
-   Strictly, the assumption is that the data are *normally* distributed, which is an important concept that we’ll discuss more in chapter :doc:`Introduction to probability <../Ch07/Ch07_Probability>` and will turn up over and over again later in the book.
+   Strictly, the assumption is that the data are *normally* distributed, which is an important concept that we’ll discuss more in chapter :doc:`../Ch07/Ch07_Probability` and will turn u over and over again later in the book.

 .. ----------------------------------------------------------------------------